Create and configure resource accounts for rooms and shared Teams devices

-Like any Microsoft 365 account, a newly-created resource account's password is set to expire automatically after a period of time.
-However, if the resource account password expires, the Teams Rooms device it's signed into won't be able to sign in again the expiration date.
+Like any Microsoft 365 account, a newly created resource account's password is set to expire automatically after a period of time.
+However, if the resource account password expires, the Teams Rooms device it's signed into won't be able to sign in again after the expiration date.

-To avoid having to reset the resource account's password and then logging into each Teams Rooms device again, you can turn off password expiration for the account.
+To avoid resetting the resource account's password and logging into each Teams Rooms device again, you can turn off password expiration for the account.

 Setting Password never expires is a requirement for shared Microsoft Teams devices.
 If your domain rules prohibit passwords that don't expire, you'll need to create an exception for each Teams device resource account.

 Follow the steps in one of the following tabs to turn off password expiration:

 This example sets the password for the account ConferenceRoom01@contoso.com to never expire.

 Assign a meeting room license

 After you create the resource account, you need to assign a license to it.
 The resource account needs a Microsoft Teams Rooms Basic or Teams Rooms Pro license to sign into a Microsoft Teams Rooms device.
 For more information, see Microsoft Teams Rooms licenses.

 Microsoft Teams Rooms Basic and Microsoft Teams Rooms Pro are the two available SKUs for shared meeting room devices, including Teams Rooms.
 A Teams Shared Device license is required for Teams displays with hot-desking.